-Prototype of Robotic Gamification Model for Climate Change Literacy for Green Innovation and Entrepreneurship with Social Robot Nao
+Prototype Implementation of a Robotic Gamification Model for Climate Change Literacy for Green Innovation and Entrepreneurship with Social Robot Nao

 • Stephen Ochieng Oguta Information Technology Department, Durban University of Technology, Durban, South Africa